1 Bg 4-1972: Transcendental Knowledge

 14

-17 Herein we find the history of the Bhagavad-gita traced from
+15 Herein we find the history of the Bhagavad-gita traced from

-> all planets. beginning from the sun planet.
-The kings of
+> the kings of

-> protection of the inhabitants, and therefore the royal
+> protection of the inhabitants and therefore the royal

-> order should understand the science of Bhagavad-gita in
+> order should understand it in

 > order to be able to rule the citizens and protect them from